dandwhelan/ESP-FBot/docs/m5stick-extras.md

 ![M5Atom Button Image](https://raw.githubusercontent.com/Ylianst/ESP-FBot/refs/heads/main/docs/images/m5stick-2.png)

 If you happen to be using a [M5StickC PLUS2 ESP32 Mini](https://shop.m5stack.com/products/m5stickc-plus2-esp32-mini-iot-development-kit) as your ESP32 device, here is a sample ESPHome configuration file that will display the battery state, net power input/output and what is active (AC, DC, USB, Light).
 I also made the device's speaker act as a remote buzzer in Home Assistant and you can also control the red LED of the device.
+With this configuration, the M5StickC will also act as a bride for Home Assistant to read the power station's state over WIFI.

 ```yaml
 esphome: